 The scheme is a multi-employer scheme as described in Section 28 of FRS 102 as it is not possible to attribute the Pension Builders Scheme's assets and liabilities to specific employers and that contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the SOFA in the year are contributions are £18,862 (2019: £17,155).
+The pensions costs charged to the SOFA in the year are contributions of £18,333 (2020: £18,862).